 Around here, for times when more than just water is needed for hydration (softball games, triathlons, labor, etc.), we make our own version, which I prefer… never much liked Gatorade or Powerade myself anyway.

-Homemade Natural Energy and Sports Drink Recipe
+Natural Homemade Sports Drink Recipe

 - 1 quart of liquid (options: green tea, herbal teas, coconut water, plain water, etc)

-- ¼ cup or more of juice (optional.
-Can use grape, apple, lemon, lime, pineapple, etc)
+- ¼ cup or more of juice (optional)- Can use grape, apple, lemon, lime, pineapple, etc

 - 1-2 TBSP sweetener (optional)- can use honey, stevia, etc. I suggest brewing stevia leaf into the base liquid for the most natural option.